Judy Schmid BIO

-I graduated from Newark School of Fine and Industrial Art with a degree in Graphic Design and proceeded to embark on a 35 year career in design.
-As a graphic designer, my role was to provide a solution to a customer's specific problem using various visual mediums.
-I loved working on a diverse set of these corporate-based challenges, using graphic means to communicate a sometimes complicated message.
-All of this was great training for my leap into the world of fine art.
-I feel I am emerging as a new and different artist through discovery and creativity as I strive to tell a story using the encaustic medium.
-A story that marvels at the sights, senses, and emotions we all share but interpret in different ways.
+Judy graduated from Newark School of Fine and Industrial Art with a degree in Graphic Design and proceeded to embark on a 35 year career in design.
+As a graphic designer, her role was to provide a solution to a customer's specific problem using various visual mediums.
+She loved working on a diverse set of corporate-based challenges, using graphic means to communicate a sometimes complicated message.
+All of this was great training for a leap into the world of fine art.

 1972-2012 Principal, Uppercase Design